mohit-s96/blog/README.md

 [🔗 Visit here](https://mohits.dev)

-#### WIP 🚧 👷‍♂️ 🛠

-Hi I am building this personal blog from scratch.
+Hi I built this personal blog from scratch.
 I am not using any pre-existing blog service because I wanted to work on a fun project.
+The nodejs part can be found [here](https://github.com/mohit-s96/redis-search-service).

 #### Tech Stack

 - NextJS - React server and backend

+- NodeJS - Comment, search and auth service

+- Redis - Caching layer

+- AWS - NodeJS deployments

 - MongoDB - Database/CMS